Find out how to organize your scrapbook paper so it is easy to use and keep organized while crafting!

 I use the same tab system for my loose 12″x12″ paper, which is stored in an Iris Scrapbook Paper Case that lives under my desk.
 It works well for me to keep the 12″ x 12″ paper separated since I know if I need a larger piece of paper, to check this case first.

-The rest of my paper, including paper stacks and paper scraps, is kept behind me in an Iris storage cart.
+The rest of my 12″ x 12″ paper is paper stacks which wouldn’t work in my file storage bin.
 I love the Iris storage carts and have a few of them.
-The drawers slide out easily and this wide one is perfect for holding 12″x12″ paper.
+The drawers slide out easily and this wide one is perfect for holding 12″x12″ paper stacks.
 I labeled the drawers using vinyl and my Cricut Explore.
 The labels are in an ombre, white to black, which match a storage cart I have that has the same colored ombre drawers.

 I like keeping my paper stacks together so this system works well for me.
 The last three drawers are all 12″x12″ paper stacks.
 I have a special drawer for glitter paper, which is where I keep my glitter paper stacks and glitter paper scraps.
-Another drawer keeps all of my small paper stacks and the top drawer is for all of my tiny paper scraps.
+Another drawer keeps all of my small paper stacks like 4″ x 6″ and 6″ x 6″ and the top drawer is for all of my tiny paper scraps.
 These scraps are so small they’d be putzy to keep in my file folders.
 These drawers are really big, and surprisingly, fit a lot of scraps!

-I have a couple more Iris paper cases that have latches on them that are stored underneath the dresser.
+I have a couple more Iris paper cases that have latches on them that are stored underneath my craft dresser.
 One of them holds all of my chipboard perfectly.

 When I first started organizing this craft space, I really tried to get all of the paper in one spot.
-This didn’t work since I didn’t have the space for a huge shelving system devoted to paper.
-It was also really important the paper was put away and not visible.
-This way the space looks nicer when I’m not crafting.
-I can’t just shut a door and hide the mess!
+This didn’t work since I didn’t have the space for a huge shelving system devoted to just paper.
+This system is a bit more scattered than I think I’d ideally like, but it has worked really well and everything has it’s own place!

 How do you organize your crafting papers?
 Paper is something I hate throwing away because even the smallest scraps can come in handy – plus nice scrapbook paper is pricey!
 I hope seeing how I store all of my paper is of use to you!
 Looking at how others organize their craft spaces has been a huge source of inspiration for me!
 My next big organizing task is fabric….but that really seems daunting! :)